tisem-digital-marketing/2021-smwa-installation-guide/docs/commandLine.md

     * Press Enter, you should see SUCCESS: Specified value was saved.
     * Quit command prompt by typing exit then pressing Enter

-This will provide you with both a Bash shell *and Git*.
+This will provide you with both a Bash (called GitBash) shell *and Git*.

+To verify you have installed GitBash, click the windows button, and type in 'GitBash'.
+You should see the software appear as a 'choice'.
+Click on it, and a bash terminal should open up.

 ## Mac Users